zsjstart/AutoLitReview/README.md

 This tool analyzes OpenAlex abstracts instead of full paper texts.
 Because abstracts are typically only a few hundred tokens long — versus several thousand for a full paper — the approach substantially reduces token consumption and inference costs.
 In addition, papers are analyzed in small batches, which reduces the number of API calls and keeps each response within the model's output limit.

+**If this project helped your research or work, a ⭐ would be greatly appreciated.**

 ---

 ## Features